Spring Garden Revival

 Contact Easton’s Department of Public Works for Garden Material Disposal & Composting Program Integration

 Proper garden material disposal in Easton is essential for environmental stewardship and compliance with local and state regulations.
-Residents must sort packaging materials such as cardboard and plant containers for recycling, while unused soil and amendments should be disposed of through residential waste channels.
+Residents must separate packaging materials such as cardboard and plant containers for recycling, while unused soil and amendments should be disposed of through residential waste channels.
 Plant debris, including leaves and stems, is accepted during the seasonal yard waste collection (April–November) in biodegradable paper bags—plastic bags are prohibited per MassDEP guidelines.
-Coordination with the Easton Department of Public Works 130 Center Street, Easton, MA 02356
+Coordination with community beautification initiatives, volunteer garden programs, and Master Gardener projects is encouraged.
+For guidance on disposal schedules, compost availability, and program integration, contact:

 Phone: (508) 230-0800

-Official Website: Easton Recreation Department.
+Official Website: Easton Department of Public Works

 Comprehensive Soil Assessment & Amendment Protocols for Easton’s Glacial Till